Paul Newman: 1958–1979: Career stardom and acclaim

 In 1977, Newman reunited with director Hill in the hockey sport comedy Slap Shot.
 At the time of its release the film received mixed reviews, many saying that it was "setting a new standard in its use of obscenities".
 Years later on Home Video and cable showings the film gained cult status.
+That year, Newman opened the Hamptons Hollywood Cafe with his friend Ron Buck.

 1980–1999: Late career roles and Oscar win

 Frank Galvin provides Newman with the occasion for one of his great performances.
 This is the first movie in which Newman has looked a little old, a little tired.
 There are moments when his face sags and his eyes seem terribly weary ...
 [Newman] gives us old, bone-tired, hung-over, trembling (and heroic) Frank Galvin, and we buy it lock, stock and shot glass.